Dirichlet forms on unconstrained Sierpinski carpets: A limit form of Kusuoka and Zhou

 Theorem \ref{thm34} was proved with a probabilistic approach in \cite{KZ}.
-In the rest of this section, we provide an alternative approach to prove Theorem \ref{thm34} by using the method of $\Gamma$-convergence, but postpone the difficult verification of the condition \textbf{(B)} to the next section.
+In the rest of this section, we provide an alternative approach to prove Theorem \ref{thm34} by using \emph{the method of $\Gamma$-convergence}, but postpone the difficult verification of the condition \textbf{(B)} to the next section.

-The alternative short proof \big(especially the proof of regularity of $(\bar{\mcE},\mcF)$\big) only works in the recurrent situation.
+The alternative short proof \big(especially the proof of regularity of $(\bar{\mcE},\bar{\mcF})$\big) only works in the recurrent situation.
 In other words, we need to use $r<1$.
-In particular, we will use the following observation, which comes from Theorem 7.2 of \cite{KZ}.
+Barlow-Bass's work \cite{BB3} is the only successful case of construction of non-recurrent Dirichlet forms on self-similar sets.
+In particular, we will use the following observation, which comes from \cite[Theorem 7.2]{KZ}.